-On 1 February 2022, the Prime Minister announced the University Research Commercialisation Action Plan, a $2.2 billion investment to place university innovation and industry collaboration front and centre of Australia’s economic recovery.
+The University Research Commercialisation Action Plan is a $2.2 billion investment to place university innovation and industry collaboration front and centre of Australia’s economic recovery.

 The Action Plan outlines key initiatives which will reform Australia’s research commercialisation landscape including Australia’s Economic Accelerator, introduction of a National Industry PhD Program, expanding CSIRO’s Main Sequence Ventures, and establishment of the Trailblazer Universities Program.

-The package of initiatives announced in the University Research Commercialisation Action Plan build on and strengthen the National Manufacturing Priorities set out in the Modern Manufacturing Strategy (medical products, food and beverage, recycling and clean energy, resources technology and critical minerals processing, defence, and space), ensuring Government research investment is being focused in sectors where Australian research can build scale and have real-world impact.
+The package of initiatives announced in the University Research Commercialisation Action Plan builds on and strengthens the strategic priorities set out in the National Reconstruction Fund (medical products, food and beverage, recycling and clean energy, resources technology and critical minerals processing, defence, and space), ensuring Government research investment is being focused in sectors where Australian research can build scale and have real-world impact.

 This package will see universities, industry, and Government partner together on effective research.
 It will align and prioritise investment across sectors and boost collaboration between universities and industry, driving commercial returns.